 i.
 “Can you imagine the scene?
 True priests are picking among the bodies, charred flesh, stench, smoke, smoldering embers, and twisted parts.
 They are to make a count.
 There were 250 censers; not one is to be lost.
 Each one is recorded, each one cleansed, each one holy.”
 (Allen)

 b.
-Scatter the fire some distance away: The fire was not holy and was to be scattered away.
-It was a strange fire – not acceptable to the Lord at all.
+Scatter the fire some distance away: The fire the 250 leaders presented was not holy and was to be scattered away.
+It was a strange fire – not accepted by God at all.

 ii.
-In the Hebrew edition of the Old Testament, Numbers 16:36 begins a new chapter (chapter 17).
+In the Hebrew edition of the Old Testament, Numbers 16:36 begins a new chapter (Numbers 17).

 C. The people murmur against Moses and Aaron.

 b.
-You have killed the people of the Lord: Their accusation against Moses was absurd.
+You have killed the people of the LORD: Their accusation against Moses was bizarre.
 Moses certainly did not kill them.
-When the earth opens up and swallows more than 250 people, it is evidently the hand of God, not of Moses.
+When judgment came against more than 250 people, it was evidently the hand of God, not of Moses.

 2. (42-45) The threat of judgment on the children of Israel for their sympathy for Korah.

-a.
-Get away from among this congregation, that I may consume them in a moment: God reacted the same way towards the sympathizers as He did towards Korah and his company.
+b.
+Get away from among this congregation, that I may consume them in a moment: God reacted the same way towards the sympathizers among the congregation as He did towards Korah and his company.
 Evidently, these people deserve to be judged.

-b.
-And they fell on their faces: This humble, desperate reaction showed that they took the threat of judgment seriously.
-They understood that it was no small thing to sympathize with a divisive, contentious person.
-God takes it seriously, and so should we.
+c.
+And they fell on their faces: Once again, Moses and Aaron humbled themselves before God.
+This showed that they took the threat of judgment seriously.
+They understood that it was no small thing for the congregation to sympathize with the divisive, contentious people who opposed Moses and Aaron.

 3. (46-50) Aaron’s intercession stops the plague of judgment upon the children of Israel.